AdobeDocs/workfront.en/help/quicksilver/scenario-planner/delete-initiatives.md

   </tr>
   <tr>
    <td><b>Product</b> </td>
-   <td> <p>You must purchase an additional license for the Adobe Workfront Scenario Planner to access functionality described in this article. </p> <p>For information about obtaining the Workfront Scenario Planner, see <a href="../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Adobe Workfront Scenario Planner</a>. </p> </td>
+   <td> <p>You must purchase an additional license for the Adobe Workfront Scenario Planner to access functionality described in this article. </p> <p>For information about obtaining the Workfront Scenario Planner, see <a href="../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Scenario Planner</a>. </p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td><strong>Access level configurations*</strong> </td>